-The order is irrelevant since the two copies of the Heisenberg vertex algebras commute.
+Defining them requires to fix a determination of the logarithm (which we assume in Proposition~\ref{prop:VO_prim_chiral} below).
+We can then write (the order is irrelevant since the two Heisenberg algebras commute)

-At this stage it is not clear how to make sense of such objects.
-For instance it is not straightforward to give a meaning to the action of $\mc V_\alpha^+$ over the Fock space $\V_{+,\bm c}$.
-However as we will now discuss we can provide a probabilistic interpretation of this, allowing to make sense of the Vertex Operator $\mc V_\alpha(z)$ when acting on $\V_{+,\bm c}$.
+At this stage it may be unclear how to make sense of such objects.
+However as we now discuss they admit a probabilistic representation, allowing to make sense of $\mc V_\alpha(z)$ when acting on $\V_{+,\bm c}$.